ayoolaolafenwa/PixelLib/README.md

 ```
 ![alt_output2](semantic_mask/result2.jpg)

-When the parameter *segmap_only* is set to False the output result include the input image, segementation overlay of the image and the segmentation map of the image.
+When the parameter *segmap_only* is set to False the output result shows the input image, segementation overlay and the segmentation map of the image.